cs340-20/Whirl/STATUS.md

 What roles did we partake in in this iteration, and do we or do we not expect them to change.

+**Vicki:** In this iteration, I built the login page for the application and added the input functionality for signing in.
+I also created the wireframes for each page of the app.

 ## **Project Management**

-For the most part, we stayed on track with our schedule, but we might have to push back the completion date to the month of April.
+For the most part, we managed to stay on track with our schedule, but we might have to push back the completion date to the month of April since we are still working on building the pages.

 **Week of 1/27** - Become familiar with Flutter/Dart, polish proposal<br/>
 **Week of 2/3**  - Continue Learning/Experimenting with Flutter and Dart<br/>